 The one that has been tested and approved by classic cocktail experts was developed by Jamie Boudreau.
 It is noted as being the closest recreation of the original formula and even compared to well-guarded bottles that remain in private collections.
 His recipe is dubbed "Amer Boudreau" and details of his quest to perfect it along with the recipe can be found on SpiritsandCocktails.com.

 Commercial Substitutes for Amer Picon

-In that same post, Boudreau points out the aspects of common substitutes for Amer Picon and how they differ.
+In that same article, Boudreau points out the aspects of common substitutes for Amer Picon and how they differ.
 The discerning drinker who is familiar with either formula of Amer Picon will notice the difference.

 No bitter on the market lives up to the distinct taste of Amer Picon.
-It is, after all, a proprietary formula, so that is only natural.
+It is, after all, a proprietary formula, so this is only natural.
 However, these are some of the options available.